Website Header - 8.5 x 2 - Hunt Seat Rules and Regulations

 4. Two-point position at the walk and/or trot.

-5. Figure eight at a trot, demonstrating a change of diagonals.
+5. Figure eight at a trot, demonstrates a change of diagonals.

 6. Figure eight at canter on the correct lead, demonstrating a simple change of lead.